Thomas Strange, Senior Director of Research and Development for Abbott, to Address Tri-County’s Spring GraduatesRead More

 Conditions for Interruption of Benefits

 Each veteran certified for benefits will have an evaluation of his/her progress done at the end of each semester.
-If a program GPA of 2.0 is not maintained during any semester, the veteran will be placed on "VA Probation" for the following semester.
+For purposes of measuring satisfactory academic progress, the academic progress as measured by the Records Office will be used for veteran students.
+If a veteran student is on academic probation, that student will be placed on "VA Probation" for the following semester and this information will be sent to the Department of Veterans Affairs (VA).

 Change of Status

-All recipients of veterans' benefits must immediately notify the Veterans Coordinator of any changes that may affect their pay status.
+All recipients of veterans' benefits must immediately notify the Financial Aid office of any changes that may affect their pay status.
 Such changes include change of program, change of schedule (dropping/adding classes), change of address, and withdrawals.